 Ohio Bankruptcy Districts and Court Locations

-There are 2 bankruptcy districts in the state of Ohio namely: Northern and South District.
-Ohio has an informative interactive Ohio bankruptcy county distribution map that shows more about the county distributions for the bankruptcy districts.
+For example, there are 2 bankruptcy districts in the state of Ohio namely: Northern and South District.
+Furthermore, Ohio has an informative interactive Ohio bankruptcy county distribution map that shows more about the county distributions for the bankruptcy districts.

 Below are the court websites that you can visit to get more information about each Ohio bankruptcy district: